corentinplumet/corentinplumet.github.io/index.md

 # Lockdown and overall video games interest: a relation ?

-In this part, we are going to discuss the relation (or not) between the different type of lockdown around the world, and their possible impact on people's interest for video games.
+In this part, we are going to discuss the possinle relation between the different type of lockdown around the world, and their impact on people's interest for video games.

 To measure people's interest towards video games we will use the Wikipedia pageviews.
 Indeed, Wikipedia being the largest and most popular encyclopedia in the world, the pageviews of the website are a good metric to know what people are searching for and thus, are interested in.

-To categorize the lockdown of diiferent country, we will use the reported mobility of google from January 2020 until August 2020.
+To categorize the lockdown of different country, we will use the reported mobility of google from January 2020 until August 2020.
 It's like the GPS for lockdown strictness – the bigger the dip in people moving around, the tighter the lockdown grip.

 Our study focus extends to countries where a singular language predominantly prevails.
 This way we can link accurately Wikipedia page written in a specific language to a specific country.
 For example, we can assume that only swedish people are using wikipedia pages written in swedish.

 ## Mobility pattern

 The plot below presents the moblity evolution between the 2020-02-15 and the 2020-08-25, taking as 0 the mobility on the first day of the interval.
 We got data for France, Denmark, Germany, Italy, Netehrlands, Norway, Serbia, Sweden, South Korea, Catalonia (Barcelona), Finland and Japan.
 The 2 red lines represent the 2 dates were we can statistically consider a mobility drop and then a normality comeback.
+These dates are really close to the beginning and ending of moblity restrictions (1 or 2 days away).
 Also, a smoothed curve of each mobility signal can be displayed by clicking on the button at the bottom of the plot.

 <div align="center">
 <iframe